Yago580/ebony-jackson/README.md

 ### Contribute

 If you would like to contribute there is a list at the top of `src/game.js` that details a bunch of features/minor bug fixes that I haven't been able to get around to yet.
-Feel free to take a crack at them!
-And please write specs for any code that's added!
+Feel free to take a crack at them, and please write specs for any code that's added!

 ##### Run Locally